dapr/docs/daprdocs/content/en/operations/troubleshooting/api-logs-troubleshooting.md

     obfuscateURLs: true
 ```

-Note that logs emitted by the Dapr gRPC APIs are not impacted by this configuration option as they only include the name of the method invoked and no arguments.
+Logs emitted by the Dapr gRPC APIs are not impacted by this configuration option, as they only include the name of the method invoked and no arguments.

 ### Omit health checks from API logging